-A similar situation might be happening with Binary Option Affiliates now.
-We have all seen these so called review sites that list 5 binary options brokers and score them based on “customer reviews”.
-In some cases, the reviews are fake and the ranking is usually based on the highest payout for the binary option affiliates.
+A similar situation might be happening with Binary Options Affiliates now.
+We have all seen these so-called review sites that list five binary options brokers and score them based on “customer reviews.”
+In some cases, the reviews are fake, and the ranking is usually based on the highest payout for the binary options affiliates.
 Now some of these sites have claimed to be authorities about different regulators and are providing advice without being licensed to do so.
 One thing that regulators do not like is when regulation is used to market and promote a broker.
 That was the case when the website toptenbinarybrokers was cited for offering investment services in Australia without being licensed to do so.
 ASIC (Australian Securities Investment Commission) the Australian regulator noted the site since they had used .au in the web address.
 They also noted that the site failed to disclose that they are compensated for introductions and referrals.